Parks and Recreation: Accolades

 In 2010, Amy Poehler was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her work in the second season.
 Also that year, Parks and Recreation was nominated for the Television Critics Association Award for Outstanding Achievement in Comedy and Individual Achievement in Comedy for Nick Offerman for his work in the second season.
 The second-season premiere episode, "Pawnee Zoo", won the GLAAD Media Award for Outstanding Individual Episode (in a Series without a Regular LGBT Character).
 Also in 2010, Parks and Recreation received two nominations from Entertainment Weekly's EWwy Awards: Best Comedy Series and Best Supporting Actor in a Comedy Series for Offerman.

 In 2011, Parks and Recreation was nominated for the Primetime Emmy Award for Outstanding Comedy Series and Amy Poehler received her second Emmy nomination for Outstanding Lead Actress in a Comedy Series.
 In June 2011, Parks and Recreation was nominated for three awards for the inaugural Critics' Choice Television Awards: Best Comedy Series, Best Lead Actress in a Comedy Series for Poehler, and Best Supporting Actor in a Comedy Series for Nick Offerman.
 Also that month, Parks and Recreation was nominated for four TCA Awards: Program of the Year, Outstanding Achievement in Comedy, and Individual Achievement in Comedy for Offerman and Poehler.
 Offerman hosted the TCA Awards ceremony that year.

-In January 2014, Amy Poehler won her first Golden Globe award for her portrayal of Leslie Knope.
-Poehler co-hosted the ceremony with Tina Fey.
+In 2012, the series received a Peabody Award.
+In January 2014, Poehler won her first Golden Globe Award for Best Actress in a Television Series Comedy.

 Home media

 The first season of Parks and Recreation was released on DVD in region 1 on September 8, 2009.
 The DVD included all six episodes, as well as an "Extended Producer's Cut" of the season finale, "Rock Show".
 The disc also included cast and crew commentary tracks for each episode, as well as about 30 minutes of deleted scenes.
 The second season was released in a four-disc set in region 1 on November 30, 2010.
 They included extended episodes for "The Master Plan" and "Freddy Spaghetti", as well as two-and-a-half hours of deleted scenes, a third season preview, and additional video clips.
 Audio commentaries were recorded for the episodes "Sister City", "Ron and Tammy", "Hunting Trip", "Woman of the Year", "The Master Plan" and "Freddy Spaghetti".
-The complete series was released on Blu-ray from Universal Pictures Home Entertainment on June 15, 2021.
+The Blu-ray version of the complete series was released from Universal Pictures Home Entertainment on June 15, 2021.